drinkbird/drinkbird.github.io/_posts/blog/2023-04-19-the-curse-of-knowledge.md

 *5) Reward Transparency and Collaboration*: Recognize and reward team members who exemplify clear communication, collaboration, and transparency.
 This can motivate others to do the same.

-Remember, transforming culture isn’t an overnight process.
+Remember, transforming culture isn't an overnight process.
 It takes time, consistency, and patience.
 But by fostering a culture that inherently combats the 'Curse of Knowledge,' you can build a team that communicates effectively and inclusively, irrespective of the complexities they're tackling.

 ## Conclusion: Breaking the Curse, Together